-Gartrain Levee In September 1965, Hurricane Betsy struck the greater New Orleans area causeing severe flooding in the Lower 9th Ward of Orleans Parish and almost all of St. Bernard Parish.
+In September 1965, Hurricane Betsy struck the greater New Orleans area causing severe flooding in the Lower 9th Ward of Orleans Parish and almost all of St. Bernard Parish.
 Congress authorized the U.S. Army Corps of Engineers (Corps) to design and construct the Lake Pontchartrain and Vicinity, Louisiana Hurricane Protection Project in the Flood Control Act of 1965 in October 1965.
 In 1970, St. John the Baptist Parish (St. John) raised objections to the Lake Pontchartrain and Vicinity, Louisiana Hurricane Protection Project based upon the lack of hurricane protection levees west of the Bonnet Carre' Spillway.
 St. John argued that the development of hurricane protection levees from Orleans Parish to St. Charles Parish would funnel the storm surge to St. John the Baptist Parish thus consequently sacrificing St. John to save others.
 In July 1971, a resolution was passed in the Committee on Public Works of the House of Representatives authorizing the Corps to include the remaining portion of St. Charles Parish (from the Bonnet Carre' Spillway Upper Guide Levee to the Parish line) and St. John the Baptist Parish in the Lake Pontchartrain and Vicinity, Louisiana Hurricane Protection Project.
 In September 1974, a resolution was passed in the Committee on Public Works of the Senate authorizing the Corps to include St. James Parish in the Lake Pontchartrain and Vicinity, Louisiana Hurricane Protection Project.
 Project Location:

-The West Shore - Lake Pontchartrain, Louisiana Hurricane Protection Project study area is located in a portion of St. Charles Parish, St. John the Baptist Parish, and St James Parish.
+The West Shore - Lake Pontchartrain, Louisiana Hurricane and Storm Damage Risk Reduction Project study area is located in a portion of St. Charles Parish, St. John the Baptist Parish, and St James Parish.
 The project begins at the Upper Guide Levee of the Bonnet Carre' Spillway and continues westward toward the Hope Canal providing protection to the communities of Montz, LaPlace, Reserve, Garyville, Mount Airy, Gramercy, Lutcher, and Grand Point.
 Please see attached maps.

 Status of Work:

-The work on the Feasibility Study Report was split evenly between the USACE and the PLD.
-The Feasibility Study has been advanced to a final format stage.
-There were three alignments being reviewed; one that followed the wet-dry interface with the wetlands from the Upper Guide Levee to Hope Canal (Environmentally Preferred Alignment); one that followed the petroleum pipeline right-of-way from the Upper Guide Levee to Hope Canal then turning south toward the Mississippi River (Pipeline Avoidance and Storage Capacity Alignment); and one that followed the Interstate-10 route from the Upper Guide Levee to the Marvin Braud Pump Station in Ascension Parish (Locally Preferred Alignment).
-The Environmentally Preferred and Pipeline Avoidance and Storage Capacity Alignments were considering protection for the St James Parish communities via non-structural methods such as ring levees, property elevations, etc. The Locally Preferred Alignment was the only one that protected the entire study area and all critical infrastructure (including I-10, US Hwy 61, refineries, petrochemical plants, Port of South Louisiana, etc.) The Pipeline Avoidance and Storage Capacity Alignment was recommended as the Tentatively Selected Plan in June 2013.
+The work on the Feasibility Study Report was split evenly between the United States Army Corps of Engineers (USACE) and the Pontchartrain Levee District (PLD).
+The Feasibility Study currently has been advanced to a final format stage.
+There were three alignments being reviewed; one alignment that followed the wet-dry interface with the wetlands from the Upper Guide Levee to Hope Canal (Environmentally Preferred Alignment); a second alignment that followed the petroleum pipeline right-of-way from the Upper Guide Levee to Hope Canal then turning south toward the Mississippi River (Pipeline Avoidance and Storage Capacity Alignment); and a third alignment that followed the Interstate-10 route from the Upper Guide Levee to the Marvin Braud Pump Station in Ascension Parish (Locally Preferred Alignment).
+The Environmentally Preferred and Pipeline Avoidance and Storage Capacity Alignments took into consideration protection for the St James Parish communities via non-structural methods such as ring levees, property elevations, etc. The Pipeline Avoidance and Storage Capacity Alignment was recommended as the Tentatively Selected Plan in June 2013.
 The Pipeline Avoidance and Storage Capacity Alignment (Alignment C) was approved as the Tentatively Selected Plan during the Agency Decision Milestone Meeting in November 2013.
-The USACE and PLD have prepared the Feasibility Study Report and Appendices and submitted it for Division and Headquarters review in September 2014.
+The USACE and PLD finished preparation of the Feasibility Study Report and Appendices and submitted the report for Division and Headquarters review in September 2014.
 The Feasibility Study Report was approved by the Civil Works Review Board in December 2014 and distributed to the State of Louisiana and Federal Agencies for review in January 2015.
-It is anticipated that Comment resolution will be completed in March 2015 and have an approved Chief's Report in May 2015.
-Funding Requirements for FY 2016:
+The Comment Resolution was completed in April 2015 and the approved Chief's Report was issued on June 12, 2015.